- 12/7/19. Added iFi Zen. Article cleanup.

 Is the NAIM worth it?
 If you’ve got that kind of disposable income, sure, but I would mostly recommend this one for people with high end dynamic and Planar headphones that need a lot of juice, or someone that wants to output audio to an expensive pair of speakers/monitors.
 If that sounds like you, and you’re after another Swiss Army Knife of epic proportions, this certainly fits the bill and then some.

-On the back of the NAIM, we’ve got the 115V power jack, an Asynchronous USB input for your PC (up to 24-bit/384kHz), 5x S/PDIF Inputs including 2x Toslink/Optical, 2x Coax, and 1x coaxial BNC, as well as selectable fixed or variable analogue outputs (DIN or RCA).
+On the back of the NAIM, we’ve got the 115V power jack, an Asynchronous USB input for your PC (up to 24-bit/384kHz), 5x S/PDIF Inputs including 2x Toslink/Optical, 2x Coax, and 1x coaxial BNC, as well as selectable fixed or variable analog outputs (DIN or RCA).

 It also comes with a BNC to RCA Adapter in the box if need be.

 It’s one of those moments I’ll never forget.
-I’ve heard the song a thousands times but the anticipation of Bonham and John Paul Jones coming in as Plant belt’s “Many times I’ve loved, many times been bitten” was so realistic and natural that it becomes hard to put into words.
+I’ve heard the song a thousands of times but the anticipation of Bonham and John Paul Jones coming in as Plant belt’s “Many times I’ve loved, many times been bitten” was so realistic and natural that it becomes hard to put into words.
 The tension was so palpable that I kind of started squirming around in my seat at the local Audio Advice, waiting impatiently for the drop.

 Audio Advice has since sold the unit, but I really wish it was still there.
 I had loads of fun with the BHA-1 running some of my old classic rock albums and various headphones like the 400i and Audeze LCD-3.